alpscode/website/content/blog/intro-to-fpl-analytics.md

 By assuming that the probabilities of each outcomes are distributed in a certain pattern, we may assign different probabilities to them occurring based off our predicted goals conceded estimate.
 We have chosen to assume a distribution (Poisson), which is a common distribution for rare events, like goals in football.

-This probability distribution can give us probabilities of conceding (or scoring) 0 goals, 1 goal, 2 goals, etc. in a game.
+We can use this distribution to generate the probabilities of conceding (or scoring) 0 goals, 1 goal, 2 goals, etc. in a game.

 {{< img src="/img/uploads/ev_calculator_2.png" class="img-responsive lazy" caption="Distribution of probabilities of goals conceded by Arsenal against Wolves" figcls="" >}}

-As you see here, for Arsenal’s game against Wolves, the probability of Arsenal finishing the game with a clean sheet is around 40%, conceding 1 goal is 36%, 2 goals is 16%, etc.
+Using the Poisson model the probability of Arsenal finishing the game against Wolves with a clean sheet is around 40%, conceding 1 goal is 36%, 2 goals is 16%, etc.
 Since defenders get -1 point for every 2 goals conceded, we can actually *simulate* this fixture many times and see how many goals Arsenal concede in it on average.

 - With 40% probability, a defender gets a CS, hence 6 points